contiv/contiv.github.io/websrc/source/documents/cluster/node-lifecycle.md

 # Node Lifecycle Management

-To set up a cluster with baremetal or VM hosts see [this link](/documents/gettingStarted/cluster/baremetal.html).
+To set up a cluster with baremetal or VM hosts see [Installing Contiv Cluster on a Baremetal Server or VM](/documents/gettingStarted/cluster/baremetal.html).
 To configure cluster management after setup, start with Step 3 below.

 To set up Contiv Cluster on a development machine using Vagrant, follow all the steps below.